See Exactly How Fitz HR Works

 Who Should Choose What

-Choose Fitz HR if: You run a pub, restaurant, cafe, or hotel in Australia.
-You want deep hospitality-specific HR compliance.
+You run a pub, restaurant, cafe, or hotel in Australia.
 You want transparent pricing with no lock-in.
-You need AI that actually understands the Hospitality Award.
-You want access to HR professionals who specialise in hospitality disputes.
-You don't want to sit through a sales call to find out the price.
+You need AI that understands the Hospitality Award at classification-level depth.
+You want HR professionals who specialise in hospitality disputes.
+You don’t want to sit through a sales call to find out the price.

 Frequently Asked Questions